China–Hong Kong football rivalry: 2006 World Cup qualification

-2018 World Cup Qualifying
+2018 World Cup qualification

-During 2018 FIFA World Cup qualifying, China and Hong Kong were drawn in the same group for the second round.
+During the 2018 FIFA World Cup qualification, China and Hong Kong were drawn in the same group for the second round.
 The political situation between the two countries had been made tenser by the Umbrella Movement in Hong Kong in 2014.

 The first fixture was at Bao'an Stadium, Shenzhen.
 The match ended in a 0–0 draw.
 China had significantly more possession as well as chances, but all of their attempts either hit the woodwork, were saved by Hong Kong's goalkeeper Yapp Hung-fai, or were cleared off the line by Hong Kong's defenders.
 In contrast, the Hong Kong team only had one close chance, as an attempt to directly score from a corner kick by Lam Ka Wai was punched away by the goalkeeper.
 In injury time, a header by Zhang Linpeng was blocked by Chan Siu Ki's outstretched arm.
-However, the referee did not award a penalty despite protests by the Chinese national team.
+However, the referee did not award a penalty despite protests by the China national team.

 The second match in Mongkok Stadium ended in a goalless draw too.
 Just like the first match, China had a lot of chances that either hit the woodwork or were saved by Yapp.
 The Hong Kong national team had several header chances in this match too, but Jaimes McKee's header hit the crossbar and Sandro's header hit the top of the net.
 There were several controversial refereeing decisions in this match, as a goal by Festus Baise from Hong Kong was not awarded due to Paulinho fouling the Chinese goalkeeper, while the referee did not award Yu Dabao's attempt a goal as well despite the Chinese team's claims that the ball had completely crossed the line before Yapp pushed it back into play.
 The Chinese Football Association sacked manager Alain Perrin, something which the Hong Kong Football Association chairman, Brian Leung attributed to China's draws with Hong Kong.